wschoenell/airbnb-lock-sync/README.md

 ### Getting Your Credentials

 1. **Seam API Key**: Sign up at [Seam Console](https://console.seam.co/) and create an API key
-2. **Lock Device ID**: After connecting your Yale lock to Seam, get the device ID from the Seam dashboard
+2. **Lock Device ID**: After connecting your lock to Seam, get the device ID from the Seam dashboard
 3. **Airbnb iCal URL**:
    - Go to your Airbnb hosting dashboard
    - Navigate to Calendar → Availability settings